aoulas/CellRank/README.md

 A test datsets from lymphangioleiomyomatosis (LAM) disease and control (Donor) samples is available for download [here](https://bioinformatics.cing.ac.cy/downloads/scRNA/LAM.tar.gz).
 Extract data in a local directory.

 ### Extract prior knowledge from MalaCards database
-Paste the following command in your borwser.\
+Paste the following link in your borwser.
 ```
 https://www.malacards.org/card/lymphangioleiomyomatosis?showAll=TRUE
 ```